Gymea, New South Wales: Transport

-Gymea railway station is on the Cronulla branch of the Illawarra railway line, part of the Sydney Trains network, which provides regular rail services to the city.
+Gymea railway station is on the Cronulla branch of the Illawarra railway line and the Eastern Suburbs and Illawarra Line (T4), part of the Sydney Trains network, which provides regular rail services to the city.
 Gymea railway station is on Gymea Bay Road, in the middle of the main shopping area.
 Adjacent stations are Kirrawee and Miranda.
-Private buses, principally operated by Transdev NSW also service the local area and provide school student transport.
+Private buses, principally operated by U-Go Mobility also service the local area and provide school student transport.

 Education

 The suburb has one public primary school, Gymea North Public School; a Catholic primary school, St Catherine Labouré Primary; a secondary school, Gymea Technology High School; and the Sydney Montessori School for pre-primary, primary and secondary students.
 Many children in Gymea attend schools in Gymea Bay, especially Gymea Bay Public School(the largest primary school in the Sutherland Shire), and Kirrawee.
 Gymea is also home to a campus of the Sydney Institute of TAFE.